CSCfi/ansible-role-collectd/README.md

 This role fetches a few scripts from other github repos for IPMI statistics.
 If you set "collectd_force_geturl: True" then this role will re-download those scripts if they already exists.

+With collectd_drop_rsyslog_spam True we install an rsyslog.d/ file that drops "value has been dispatche d" syslog messages from the exec plugin.

 Dependencies
 ------------